Believe it or not, a DIY Vintage Crate Succulent Garden is not only incredibly gorgeous but also easy to make. Plus, only a few supplies are needed!

-Thankfully I also just so happened to be looking for a solution to combine all of my random succulents that I had around the house at the same time.
+Thankfully I also just so happened to be looking for a solution to combine all of the random succulents that I had around the house at the same time.

 You see, I have this realllyyyy bad habit of constantly propagating my succulent leaves when they fall off by accident, or for whatever reason.